Store

 easily with the createStore

 function.
-From there, you can set and get data, add listeners for when the data changes, set a Schema
+From there, you can set and get data, add listeners for when the data changes, set schemas, and so on.

 A Store